Knoxville and Maryville, TN

 - An injury that seriously damages the tooth beyond repair

-- A large cavity or area of tooth decay
+- A large cavity or area of tooth decay that reaches the roots

 - A tooth becoming impacted—which occurs typically with wisdom teeth that do not have enough room to erupt in the mouth

-- An infected or abscessed tooth
+- An infected tooth or an abscessed tooth damaged beyond repair

-- As a consequence of untreated gum disease
+- As a consequence of gum disease

 This refers to any extraction where your dentist must cut into the supporting bone structure to remove the tooth.
 A procedure of this type also is the most frequently performed variety of surgery in the United States.
 Surgical extractions include the removal of wisdom teeth.
-Also known as third molars, these teeth usually emerge between the ages of 15 and 25, but often cause problems; there may not be enough room in the mouth to accommodate wisdom teeth, meaning they become impacted and crowd your existing permanent teeth and potentially affecting the alignment of your teeth as well as your jaw.
+Also known as third molars, these teeth usually emerge between the ages of 15 and 25, but often cause problems; there may not be enough room in the mouth to accommodate wisdom teeth, meaning they become impacted and crowd your existing permanent teeth and potentially affecting the alignment of your bite as well as your jaw.

 What should I expect after a tooth extraction?